sweeneyngo/sweeneyngo.github.io/src/posts/achieving-freedom-in-music.md

 ## Migrating to Self-Curation (\*)

-Let's say for an ideal citizen, they purchase a LP they really enjoy from Bandcamp, and now they have the digital files in WAV to listen for free.
+Let's say for an ideal citizen, they purchase a LP they really enjoy from Bandcamp, and now they have the digital files in WAV to listen to for free.
 While Spotify & Apple Music allow individuals to listen to music offline through their local library, I would recommend shifting away from these softwares and use open-source alternatives to catalog your music.

 A lovely person by the name of Marcika was able to document how they were able to upload their music to a [portable MP3 player](https://www.youtube.com/watch?v=CNFgFbQONJg), which is definitely an option for those who are willing to live frugally.
-The video also goes more in-depth in some alternatives that I won't mention in this article, so it's worth checking out, especially if you're interesting in burning CDs, listening on a Mac, or ripping music through other means.
+The video also goes more in-depth in some alternatives that I won't mention in this article, so it's worth checking out, especially if you're interested in burning CDs, listening on a Mac, or ripping music through other means.

 For most people with PCs, I recommend [foobar2000](https://www.foobar2000.org/).
 For full theming support, it's heavily advised to opt for the 32bit version, not the 64bit one.
 At the time of writing, I've been an active user of this software for 6-7 months, and I'm utterly floored by its compatibility & features.